History of Fianna Fáil: Lemass (1959–66)

 Seán Lemass became the new leader of the Party and Taoiseach on 23 June 1959 (the same day de Valera became president).
 A founding member of the party, he had been a member of every Fianna Fáil government since 1932.

 Lemass as Taoiseach concentrated his energy on mainly economic matters.
 He had the task of implementing the 'First Programme for Economic Development' which began in 1958.
 The policy of Protectionism was abandoned and free trade was introduced.
 Grants and tax concessions were given to companies who set up in Ireland.
 As a result of the 'Programme' the Irish economy grew at a rate of 4% per annum.
-A second, even more ambitious, 'Programme for Economic Expansion' was started in 1963.
-Professor Tom Garvin, professor Emeritus of Politics at University College Dublin, has argued that Lemass suggested and enabled protectionism from 1932, and then was unduly credited when he chose to revert to a free trade policy after 1960.
+A second, even more ambitious, Programme for Economic Expansion was started in 1963.
+Tom Garvin, professor emeritus of politics at University College Dublin, has argued that Lemass suggested and enabled protectionism from 1932, and then was unduly credited when he chose to revert to a free trade policy after 1960.